 Canadian firms see inflation higher for longer, eye record wage increases

-OTTAWA, July 4 (Reuters) - Canadian businesses now expect inflation to be high for longer, with firms eyeing wage increases at survey high levels over the next year and many planning to pass higher costs onto customers, a Bank of Canada survey showed on Monday.
+OTTAWA, July 4 (Reuters) - Canadian businesses now expect inflation to be high for longer, with firms eyeing survey-high wage increases over the next year and many planning to pass rising costs onto customers, a Bank of Canada survey showed Monday.

+"Compared to last quarter, businesses expect inflation to be high for longer," the bank said in its second quarter Business Outlook Survey.

-In its second quarter Business Outlook Survey, the bank found firms now foresee higher inflation in the near-term, with most expecting it to be above 3% on average over the next two years.
+Businesses continue to expect input and output prices to rise significantly and at a greater rate over the next 12 months, with inflation expected to be above 3% on average over the next two years.
 Nearly a quarter of firms expect price increases "well above" the 2% target for three years or more.

+"Many firms continue to report plans for raising wages to attract and retain workers," the bank said, with businesses now expecting wage increases of 5.8% on average over the next 12 months, up from 5.2% in the previous survey.

 This as capacity pressures remain elevated and supply chain issues continue to increase costs.
-Still an increasing number of firms now expect the pace of growth to slow to normal, with more economic uncertainty adding to risks.
+Still an increasing number of firms now foresee the pace of growth slowing to normal, with more economic uncertainty adding to risks, the survey found.

 Canada's inflation rate hit 7.7% in May, a near 40-year high.
 The survey will likely reinforce expectations of a 75-basis point increase at the next Bank of Canada rate decision on July 13.